For context and background information please read:

 No change from previous update.

 The Winter Analogue Index (WAI) 30 day tracker at the time of publication has the 10 best Northern Hemisphere matches as follows:

-Other factors such as NAO, QBO and La Nina are consistent with the previous update.
+Other factors are consistent with the previous update.

 You are subscribed to push notifications.